balancer/docs-v3/docs/concepts/vault/token-scaling.md

 1. [Decimal scaled](/concepts/vault/token-scaling.html#decimal-scaling) - Upscaled to 18 decimals
 2. [Rate scaled](/concepts/vault/token-scaling.html#rate-scaling) - Adjusted for token rates
-3. [Yield fee](/concepts/vault/yield-fee.html) removed - Had yield fees deducted.
+3. [Yield fee](/concepts/vault/yield-fee.html) - Had yield fees deducted.

 Any token balances sent to the pool will always be in live balance form.
 This ensures consistency across all tokens and removes the burden of token scaling from the pools logic.